microsoft/ignite-learning-paths-training-ops/ops40/demo-setup.md

 **Azure Container Registry (ACR)**

-On line 13 and 14, replace the container registry name and fqdn.
+On lines 13 and 14, replace the container registry name and FQDN.
 You can get these values with the following Azure CLI command.

 ```
 $ az acr list -o table